maxent-ai/converse/README.md

 ## Introduction

-Conversation analytics plays an increasingly important role in shaping great customer experiences across various industries like finance/contact centers etc.. primarily to gain a deeper understanding about the customers and to better serve their needs.
-This library, *PyConverse* is an attempt to provide tools & methods which can be used to gain an understanding of the conversations from multiple perspecitves using various NLP techniques.
+Conversation analytics plays an increasingly important role in shaping great customer experiences across various industries like finance/contact centres etc... primarily to gain a deeper understanding of the customers and to better serve their needs.
+This library, *PyConverse* is an attempt to provide tools & methods which can be used to gain an understanding of the conversations from multiple perspectives using various NLP techniques.

 ## Why *PyConverse*?

-I have been doing what can be called as conversational text NLP with primarily contact center data from various domains like Financial services, Banking, Insurace etc for the past year or so, and I have not come across any interesting open source tools that can help in understanding conversational texts as such I decided to create this library that can provide various tools and methods to analyse calls and help answer important questions/compute important metrics that usually people want to find from conversations, in contact center data analysis settings.
+I have been doing what can be called conversational text NLP with primarily contact centre data from various domains like Financial services, Banking, Insurance etc for the past year or so, and I have not come across any interesting open-source tools that can help in understanding conversational texts as such I decided to create this library that can provide various tools and methods to analyse calls and help answer important questions/compute important metrics that usually people want to find from conversations, in contact centre data analysis settings.

 ## Where can I use *PyConverse*?

-The primary usecase is geared towards contact center call analytics, but most of tools that Converse provides can be used elsewhere as well.
+The primary use case is geared towards contact centre call analytics, but most of the tools that Converse provides can be used elsewhere as well.

 There’s a lot of insights hidden in every single call that happens, Converse enables you to extract those insights and compute various kinds of KPIs from the point of Operational Efficiency, Agent Effectiveness & monitoring Customer Experience etc.